Atlanta – The Auburn Avenue Research Library on African American Culture and History will temporarily close on July 19 for renovation and expansion.

 Green building design and sustainability are priorities for all Phase I library projects, and the Library System expects to achieve LEED Silver on each project.
 Each library will reflect the culture and interests of its community.

 In November 2008, Fulton County voters overwhelmingly passed the Library Bond Referendum.
-The plan will greatly enhance all of the county’s libraries, and Phase I includes 8 new branch libraries, Alpharetta, East Roswell, Milton, Northwest Atlanta, Palmetto, Southeast Atlanta, Stewart-Lakewood, and Wolf Creek and 2 expanded libraries, the Auburn Avenue Research Library South Fulton Branch.
+The plan will greatly enhance all of the county’s libraries, and Phase I includes 8 new branch libraries, Alpharetta, East Roswell, Milton, Northwest Atlanta, Palmetto, Southeast Atlanta, Stewart-Lakewood, and Wolf Creek and 2 expanded libraries, the Auburn Avenue Research Library and South Fulton Branch.